It was a deal a couple of years in the making, and nobody dreamed it would end up in civil litigation.

 The blow to Universal’s business was severe.
 The company was forced to lay off software engineers and other employees who would have done the work that Universal was cheated out of doing.
 Universal needed civil litigation lawyers, so they contacted us.

 People sometimes have misconceptions about business deals that go bad.
 They think deals like these involve only numbers on a balance sheet.
 But there’s a very human side, too.
-It’s never easy to look your employees in the eye and lay them off.
-And when your long-established business teeters on the brink, it can feel like watching a loved one fight for their life.
+It’s never easy to look your employees in the eye and lay them off. and when your long-established business teeters on the brink, it can feel like watching a loved one fight for their life.
 When Universal called us, it was clear that this case was personal to them.
 Thus, it became personal to us.

 Breaking Down the Details